djaus2/AzureIoT-CoreUtils/README.md

-*The following assumes you have established a PowerShell window to the device, eg via IoT Dashboard and copied the scripts to a suitable folder and changed to tha tfolder at the prompt.*
+*The following assumes you have established a PowerShell window to the device, eg via IoT Dashboard and copied the scripts to a suitable folder and changed to that folder at the prompt.*

 Get the Connection string as per the tutorial documentation, then enter the call to the script eg: